 - For English first language speakers, you must provide proof of proficiency as determined by your college or institute (Grade 10 English (most provinces) or college admission testing may be used as an equivalency)

 - For English as a second language speakers, you must provide proof of English language skills (IELTS 6.0; CLB 6; CEFR B2) or equivalency as determined by your college or institute

 - Ability to pass a vulnerable sector police check

 - Have an interest in a career in long-term care

 - Have regular access to a PC or MAC computer with an internet connection and recent versions of Google Chrome or Internet Explorer installed

 - Have access to transportation for your work placement

 - Be physically able to stand/walk with some bending, twisting, and lifting

-Note: Additional requirements may include a criminal record check and proof of certain immunizations.
+Note: Additional requirements may include proof of certain immunizations.
 You may be exposed to communicable diseases during your work placement.